 Considering day trading, and wondering what the day trading success rate is?
 Here’s the thorough answer.
-Not general or contrived statistics, but rather the success (and failure) rates I witnessed while working at a day trading firm from 2005 to 2010*.
+Not general or contrived statistics, but rather the success (and failure) rates I witnessed while working at day trading firms from 2005 to 2010.
 I’ve also conversed with several other trading firm owners/managers on their success rates between 2005 and 2015.
-Numbers varied slightly, but were inline with the day trading success rates I discuss below.
+Numbers varied slightly but were in line with the day trading success rates I discuss below.
 In total, about 2000 people who attempted day trading were looked at.

 Below I discuss: